An American Crime: Plot

 Later, Paula confesses to her church pastor that she is pregnant.
 The pastor decides to visit the Baniszewski home.
 When he arrives, he suggests that Paula has confessed about her pregnancy and Sylvia's treatment.
 Gertrude lies that Sylvia was sent away for being a bad influence.
 Once the pastor leaves, Gertrude orders everyone into the basement.
 There she restrains Sylvia and begins branding the words "I'M A PROSTITUTE AND PROUD OF IT" on her stomach with a heated needle.
 When she is unable to finish she passes the needle to her teen neighbor Ricky Hobbs to finish the branding.

 Late that night, Paula helps an injured Sylvia escape from the basement.
 During the escape, one of the Baniszewski sisters awakens Gertrude.
 She quickly tries to catch Sylvia before she can get into Ricky's car, but Paula stops her.
 Ricky drives Sylvia to the fair where her parents are working.
 They are horrified by Sylvia's condition and go to confront Gertrude and to see if Jenny is okay.

 When Sylvia enters the house, she sees her own lifeless body on the floor.
 Stephanie and Ricky are trying to revive her, but to no avail.
 The entire escape and reunion with her parents was her final dream and she has succumbed to the torture and abuse, dying in the arms of Stephanie and Ricky.

 Once the police arrive, Jenny agrees to testify in court in exchange for her freedom from the Baniszewskis' custody.
 At the murder trial, Jenny says Gertrude threatened her with the same treatment if she told anyone; Gertrude, being the final one called to testify, tries to frame her children and their friends for Sylvia's death.
 However, her attempts to frame all her witnesses backfire as she is sentenced to life in prison for first-degree murder and child abuse.
 Sylvia's voice narrates the fates of her other murderers.
 Gertrude, in her prison cell, briefly sees Sylvia's ghost.
+Sylvia later returns to her parents' carnival and rides the carousel, contemplating her fate but finally at peace.